pascallaurent/travelblog/README.md

 # Static Website deployed on AWS

-### Objective: To deploy a static website to AWS using S3, CloudFront, and IAM.
+### Objective: To deploy a static website to AWS using S3, Route 53, CloudFront, and IAM.

 ### The files included are: